mudler/LocalAI/README.md

 ## Container images

 `llama-cli` comes by default as a container image.
+You can check out all the available images with corresponding tags [here](https://quay.io/repository/go-skynet/llama-cli?tab=tags&tag=latest)

 To begin, run: